bahmanm/BahmanM.Flow/docs/pages/getting-started/your-first-flow.md

 ### The 'After'

-With Flow, you can refactor that into a clean, declarative pipeline that clearly expresses the sequence of operations.
+With Flow, you can refactor that into a clean, declarative code that clearly expresses the sequence of operations.

 ```csharp
 var onboardingFlow =